-THIS OPINION HAS BEEN WITHDRAWN
+THIS OPINION HAS BEEN WITHDRAWN 12/13/13

-Monorable Jemes R. Scale, Atterney Montgomery County Board of Education Hill, Hill, Carter, France, Cole and Black, P.C.
-Post Office Box 116 Montgomery, Alabama 36101-0116
+Honorable Jenes R. Scale, Attorney Montgomery County Board of Education Rill, Hill, Carler, Franco, Cole and Black, P.C.
+Post Office Box 115 Montgomery, Alabama 18101-0116

-Education, Boards of - Schools - Students -Mealth Care - Nurses
+Belegation, Boards of - Schools - Students -

-To comply with the Alabama Board of Nursing Standards of Nursing Practice, a board of education has the authority to adopt reasonable rules and regulations that place students at schools other than a school in the students with the necessary nursing services to accommodete their health-care needs.
-The beard of education retains the authority to transfer a student who requires nursing services to a school with a full-time nurse over the parent's or guardian's objection to the transfer.
+To comply with the Aisbania Board of Nursing Standards of Nursing Practice, a board of education has the authority to adopt reasonable rules and regulations that place attacents at schools other than a school in the students at schools other than a school in the students with the nadessery pursing services to accommodate their health-care useds.
+The board of education relating the authority to itemater a student who requires nursing services to a achool with a full-time nurse over the parent's or guardien's objection to the transfer.

-NEW ABN Administrative Code: Delegation of Insulin and Glucagon Administration in the School Setting 610-X-7-.10 (2015)
+NEW ABN Administrative Code: Delegation of Insulin and Glucagon Administration in the School Setting 610-X-7- 10 (2015)